 Terminology for renting a Japanese office

-In finalizing your renting contract in Japan, you may come across some terms you’re not familiar with.
-Below are some of the specific terms according to a well-known office site, you’ll need to acquaint yourself with before you begin looking for your Japanese office, that will make the process easier for you.
+In finalizing your rental contract in Japan, you may come across some terms you’re not familiar with.
+Below are some of the specific terms, according to a well-known office site, you’ll need to acquaint yourself with before you begin looking for your Japanese office, which will make the process easier for you.

 - Tsubo – a tsubo is a measurement unique to Japan.
 In renting a Japanese office, you will find many measurements in tsubo.
 You will most likely need 1-2 tsubo per person, for a decent-sized office.